NotTahaAli/NASM-Tools/README.md

 ## Features

-- Automatically Install NASM and DOSBOX-X (Windows Only using Winget)
+- Automatically Install NASM and DOSBOX-X
 - Command and Keybind (Ctrl + Shift + B) to Assemble NASM file.
 - Command and Keybind (Ctrl + Alt + D) to Open DOSBOX.
 - Command and Keybind (F5) to Assemble and Run NASM file.
 - Command and Keybind (Ctrl+F5) to Assemble and Debug NASM file using AFD.

 ## Known Issues
-- Install Option available for Windows Only [#4](https://github.com/NotTahaAli/NASM-Tools/issues/4) and [#6](https://github.com/NotTahaAli/NASM-Tools/issues/6)
+- Install Option for MAC Available only if Homebrew Installed [#6](https://github.com/NotTahaAli/NASM-Tools/issues/6)

 ## Requirements